cdap-guides/cdap-workflow-guide/README.rst

 The ``PurchaseWorkflowApp`` application defines a new `Stream
 <http://docs.cdap.io/cdap/current/en/developers-manual/building-blocks/streams.html>`__
 where purchase events are ingested.
-Once the data is ingested, the events can be processed in real time or batch.
+Once the data is ingested, the events can be processed in real-time or batch.
 In our application, we will process the events in batch using the ``PurchaseWorkflow`` program and compute the total purchases made by each customer and the total purchases made for each product in a specific time range.
 We will use three MapReduce